That Should Be A Movie: A Christmas Far From Home by Stanley Weintraub

 ….Are afraid of our night attacks…big knives and grenades; also of our courageous ’s attack[s]…if defeated, they have no orderly formations[s]…they become dazed and completely demoralized…They are afraid when their rear is cut off.
 When transportation comes to a standstill, the infantry loses the will to fight.

 The Chinese soldiers might have believed the propaganda had they seen the tens of thousands of Thanksgiving dinners the military delivered to the troops.
 Even though the turkeys and canned veggies had to be thawed overnight, the troops enjoyed them.
-Despite the freezing diarrhea the meals caused, many of the troops participated in Thanksgiving Day prayers and singing of patriotic songs.
+Despite the freezing diarrhea the meals caused, many troops participated in Thanksgiving Day prayers and patriotic songs.
 Afterward, one hill near Toktong Pass would become known as Turkey Hill due to the number of turkey bones left there by the Marines.

 A human-interest piece would be on the 26th of November when Marine Private Stanley Lockwitz hosts a mock radio show.
 After another private, Siert Bergman sang Silent Night, Private Lockwitz challenged the leathernecks to guess to whom the singing voice belonged.
 He gave them a clue.
 “You shall return, as I shall return, by Christmas.”
 When someone guessed MacArthur, he said they had won the prize.
 Two howitzer shells to fire at “the target of your choosing.
-Good-bye and good luck.”
+Goodbye and good luck.”

 Act Two